ctoppan/bitburner/README.md

 # Bitburner Automation Repo

-This repo is designed to keep your **home server clean and disposable** while all real scripts live in GitHub.
+This repo keeps your **home server clean and disposable** while all real scripts live in GitHub.

 You only keep a tiny bootstrap locally.
 Everything else syncs from GitHub.